JustHarxsh/facultyreview/README.md

 # Faculty Review App

 The Faculty Review App is a web-based application that allows users to manage faculty information.
-Users can view existing faculty, modify their details, and create new faculty entries for there college
+Users can view existing faculty, modify their details, and create new faculty entries for their college.

 ## Features